nshroff1000/pennlabspractical/README.md

   ```

 ## Part 2: Data form
 Build an HTML form that enables form users to add cards and add lists.
 You can use this form to test your API server.
+We are not concerned with the aesthetics of the form.
+We just care that it is functional.

-## Part 3: Submitting
+## Submitting
 1. Clone this repository
 2. Checkout a branch structured as yourfirstname_yourlastname
 3. Push all of your commits to your branch.
-4. Ask us questions about this process if you feel confused.
-We'll walk you through it - don't sweat!
+4. If you have any questions, confusions, or comments at all, feel SUPER FREE to email us at `niharp@seas.upenn.edu`, `rohanmen@seas.upenn.edu`, or `branlin@seas.upenn.edu`.
+We're here to help 😁.
+We'll help you through it - don't sweat!